Arnavion/libjass/README.md

 * The .ts files are the source of libjass.
 They are TypeScript files and must be compiled into JavaScript for the browser using the TypeScript compiler.

 * The ass.pegjs file is the source of a parser for the ASS format.
+It is compiled to JavaScript along with the .ts files.

 * The rest of the files - index.xhtml, index.js, index.css and fonts.css - are a sample implementation of how to use libjass on a web page.
 They demonstrate the API to call, how to place &lt;div&gt; elements to render the subs, etc.